nasa/HyperCP/README_configuration.md

 ### L1B: Calibration/Characterization options

 The internal working temperature of each sensor is critical for thermal correction of the signal and/or uncertainty associated with thermal response.
 This temperature can be derived in several ways.
 For Sea-Bird, DALEC, and TriOS G2 sensors, an internal thermistor provides the working temperature.
-For TriOS G1, which has no thermistor, there are two options to derive working temperature: 1) Air temperature + 5°C (best for temperatures below 30°C) 2) Caps-on dark measurements (best for temperatures above 30°C)
+For TriOS G1, which has no thermistor, there are two options to derive working temperature: 1) Air temperature + 5°C (best for temperatures below 30°C) 2) Caps-on dark measurements (best for temperatures above 30°C) (Zibordi & Talone, 2025 in prep.)
+See note in Level 1A Processing [above](#configuration).

 Three calibration/characterization regimes are available:

-**Factory:**
+**Non-FRM Factory:**
-This regime performes the radiometric calibration using the radiometric gains provided within the factory configuration files.
-For both SeaBird and TriOS the calibration process follow their respective manufacturer recommendation.
+This regime performs the radiometric calibration using the radiometric gains provided within the factory configuration files.
+For Sea-Bird, TriOS, and DALEC, the calibration process follow their respective manufacturer recommendation.
-Although no uncertainty values associated to the radiometric factors are available in the factory configuration files, for SeaBird, uncertainty can be computed following the class-based processing with generic values for the radiometric factor uncertainty, taken from "The Seventh SeaWiFS Intercalibration Round-Robin Experiment (SIRREX-7), March 1999" (API: https://ntrs.nasa.gov/citations/20020045342).
+Although no uncertainty values associated to the radiometric factors are currently available in the factory configuration files, for Sea-Bird, uncertainty can be computed following the class-based processing with generic values for the radiometric factor uncertainty, taken from "The Seventh SeaWiFS Intercalibration Round-Robin Experiment (SIRREX-7), March 1999" (API: https://ntrs.nasa.gov/citations/20020045342).
 The uncertainties produced at level 2 date will not be FRM compliant but remains an interesting first step to characterize the data.
-Unfortunately, there is no equivalent for TriOS and no uncertainties values will be outputted with this regime for TriOS.
+Unfortunately, there is no equivalent for TriOS or DALEC and no uncertainties values will be outputted with this regime for TriOS or DALEC.

-**FRM Class-Based:**
+**FRM Class-Specific:**
-This regimes performes the radiometric calibration using the radiometric characterisation completed by external laboratories.
+This regimes performs the radiometric calibration using the radiometric characterization completed by external laboratories.
 The radiometric characterization includes both the radiometric gains and their uncertainties for each sensor.
 The results are saved in the so called "RADCAL" file, with one file per sensor.
 The calibration process is identical to the factory regime and follow the manufacturer guidelines.
-In addition the Class-Based regime also computes FRM uncertainties using the absolute radiometric characterization and class-based values for all other contributors.
+In addition the Class-Specific regime also computes FRM uncertainties using the absolute radiometric characterization and class-based values for all other contributors.
 The contributors included in the uncertainty propagation are: the straylight impact, the temperature sensitivity, the polarisation sensitivity (for radiance only), the cosine response (for irradiance only), the detector non-linearity and the calibration stability (see D10).

-**FRM Full-Characterization:**
+Currently, the only classes characterized are Sea-Bird and TriOS.

+**FRM Sensor-Specific (Full-Characterization; Highest Quality):**
-This regime performes the complete correction of the radiometry using the full characterization of each sensor by external laboratories.
-For both SeaBird and TriOS the radiometric calibration process is performed with additional corrections.
+This regime performs the complete correction of the radiometry using the full characterization of each sensor by external laboratories.
+For both Sea-Bird and TriOS the radiometric calibration process is performed with additional corrections (DALEC in development).
 The corrections are possible only thanks to the full characterization of the sensors provided in the matching files.
-The process performes the non-linearity correction, the straylight correction, the polarisation correction (for radiance only), the cosine response correction (for irradiance only) and the temperature correction (see D10).
+The process performs the non-linearity correction, the straylight correction, the polarisation correction (for radiance only), the cosine response correction (for irradiance only) and the temperature correction (see D10).
 The process also provides FRM compliant uncertainties accounting for the residuals effects of each contributors, meaning the correction residuals are used as uncertainty contributor instead of global class-based contribution, leading to smaller uncertainty values.

+There are three options for deciding which calibration files are applied when using FidRadDB RADCAL files:

+**Most recent (default)**

+**Pre- and Post- deployment average**

+**User specified**

 Once instrument calibration has been applied, data are interpolated to common timestamps and wavebands, optionally generating temporal plots of Li, Lt, and Es, and ancillary data to show how data were interpolated.